awsaf49/gcvit-tf/README.md

 <img src="./image/lvg_msa.PNG">

 ## Result
-> The reported result in the paper is shown in the paper.
+> The reported result in the paper is shown in the figure.
 But due to issues in the **codebase** actual result differs from the reported result.

 <img src="./image/result.PNG" width=900>